Rony7v7/Flowlance/readme.md

 ### Installing

-0. If you haven't created your own virtual enviroment please do:
+0. If you haven't installed the package for the virtual enviroment please do:

-    ```
+`
         pip install virtualenv

-        python -m venv flowlance_virtual_enviroment

-    ```
+`

 1. git pull `https://github.com/2024-2-PI1-G3/202402-proyecto-gecko-team`
 2. cd into the project
+3. If you haven't created it do ` python -m venv flowlance_virtual_enviroment`
-3. Start the virtual enviroment
+4. Start the virtual enviroment
     * Linux: `source flowlance_virtual_enviroment/bin/activate`
     * Windows: `flowlance_virtual_enviroment\Scripts\activate`
-4. Install all the requirements with: `pip install -r requirements.txt`
+5. Install all the requirements with: `pip install -r requirements.txt`

 ### Executing program